 - Taxes are collected by the town collecting officials.

-- Review your property record card and report any inaccuracies to the Assessor's Office.
+- Review your and report any inaccuracies to the Assessor's Office.

 - Review sales of similar properties and familiarize yourself with local market conditions.

 - Present clear and concise evidence that the property is significantly overvalued as well as what the valuation ought to be.